 A study of rural society, its organization, agencies, institutions, population trends and composition, patterns of settlement, social processes, and change in character.
-Prerequisite: 12 hours of social science.

 GEO 4411 Demography (3)

 Population growth, stabilization, decline, and structures in the context of societal change.
 This course may be taken for sociology credit.